yuliiaR/yclas/CONTRIBUTING.md

 ## Environment
 Recommended PHP 5.5 , MySQL 5.5, Apache 2.2, Linux

-For development we recommend you to create a vhost called reoc.lo this will enable debug/profiler tools, disable cache and disable minify
+For development we recommend you to create a vhost called 'reoc.lo' this will enable debug/profiler tools, disable cache and disable minify

 ```
 Host file: